SHARE PURCHASE AGREEMENT

 DUE DILIGENCE AND CONDITIONS PRECEDENT

 The Buyer shall have a period of 28 Business Days from the date of this Agreement (the "Due Diligence Period") to carry out financial, legal, tax, commercial and operational due diligence on the Company.
-The Seller shall provide and procure reasonable access to the Company's books, records, contracts, statutory books, management and professional advisers, and shall co-operate with the Buyer's reasonable enquiries, subject to the confidentiality obligations of Clause 9.
+The Seller shall provide and procure reasonable access to the Company's books, records, contracts, statutory books, management and professional advisers, and shall co-operate with the Buyer's reasonable enquiries, subject to the confidentiality obligations of this Agreement.

 TAX COVENANT AND SPECIFIC INDEMNITIES